Analyse your XBRL data the simple way

-Typical approaches mean shredding the XBRL data to store it in a SQL database, which removes the semantic layer provide by XBRL and requires significant cost effort to maintain.
+Typical approaches mean shredding the XBRL data to store it in a SQL database, which removes the semantic layer provided by XBRL and requires significant effort to maintain.
+This makes the analysis of XBRL data too expensive for many use cases.

 XT Database was developed to store XBRL documents with the XBRL taxonomy definitions in a standard SQL database and to enable the data to be analysed and reported on using standard SQL-based tools.
 In addition, it can provide a robust platform to enable XBRL data to be extracted to an independent data warehouse or custom reporting systems.